DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Experiments

 \subsection{\textbf{Scalability vs. Input Length (RQ3)}}

-Semantic information in time series are often formed by aggregating evidence over long horizons rather than isolated timestamps.
+Semantic information in time series is often formed by aggregating evidence over long horizons rather than isolated timestamps.
 Although longer lookback windows provide richer context, they also place stricter demands on training efficiency and GPU memory.
-To evaluate scalability with respect to the input length, Figure~\ref{fig:GPU} reports the per-iteration running time and GPU memory footprint of \ourname{} and representative Transformer-based baselines on ETTh1.
+To evaluate scalability with respect to the input length, Fig.~\ref{fig:GPU} reports the per-iteration running time and GPU memory footprint of \ourname{} and representative Transformer-based baselines on ETTh1.
 We increase the lookback length from $\{384,768,1536,3072\}$ while fixing the embedding dimension to $d=256$ for a fair comparison.

 As shown, \ourname{} consistently achieves the lowest running time and memory usage across all lengths, and its growth remains close to linear as the series length increases.
-By contrast, Transformer-based methods (e.g., Transformer, PatchTST and Crossformer) exhibit rapidly increasing computation and memory overhead with longer inputs, which substantially limits their practicality in long-horizon settings.
-Notably, iTransformer is more efficient than token-wise Transformers because it computes series-wise attention, avoiding the quadratic growth with respect to the token length; nevertheless, it is still consistently slower and more memory-intensive than \ourname{} at large input lengths.
+By contrast, Transformer-based methods (e.g., Transformer, PatchTST, and Crossformer) exhibit rapidly increasing computation and memory overhead with longer inputs, which substantially limits their practicality in long-term settings.
+Notably, iTransformer is more efficient than token-wise Transformers because it computes series-wise attention, avoiding quadratic growth with respect to the token length; however, it remains consistently slower and more memory-intensive than \ourname{} at large input lengths.
 These results further explain why the advantages of DeMa become especially pronounced when the input context grows: the dual path preserves near-linear scaling with series length, whereas attention-based baselines incur substantially steeper computational and memory growth.

-These observations align with our complexity analysis in Figure~\ref{fig:motivation}(b).
-Leveraging the parallelizable Mamba-SSD and Mamba-DALA blocks, \ourname{} scales linearly with the token length, with time complexity $\mathcal{O}(2NLd^2)$, where $N$ is the number of variates, $L$ is the number of tokens after tokenization, and $d$ is the embedding dimension.
-In typical long-horizon MTS scenarios, $L, N \gg d$, making \ourname{} a more scalable backbone for long-horizon and large-scale multivariate time-series modeling.
+These observations align with our complexity analysis in Fig.\ref{fig:motivation}(b).
+Leveraging the parallelizable Mamba-SSD and Mamba-DALA blocks, \ourname{} scales linearly with the token length, with time complexity $\mathcal{O}(2NLD^2)$, where $N$ is the number of variates, $L$ is the number of tokens after tokenization, and $D$ is the embedding dimension.
+In typical long-term MTS scenarios, $L, N \gg D$, making \ourname{} a more scalable backbone for long-term and large-scale multivariate time-series modeling.